HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/cluster/new-hpovclusterprofile.md

 Use this Cmdlet to create a new cluster profile within OneView.
 Any new created clusters within OneView cannot be removed from OneView withour destroying the cluster within the cluster manager.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator,
+{% endhint %}
-Privileges: Infrastructure administrator, Server administrator, Server profile architect, or Server profile administrator.
+ Server administrator, Server profile architect, or Server profile administrator.
 ## Examples

 ###  Example 1